charliemeyer2000/cra-template-cgm/README.md

 }
 ```

 You can also add the styles to everything in the app by adding them to the `body` selector in the App.css file or by adding them to the `*` selector in the App.css file.
+Using these variables and using them consistently throughout the app will make it much easier to change the look and feel of the app later on, if you want to change color schemes, add a dark/light mode toggle, change fonts, etc.

 ##### App.js